nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 - **Auto Assign Public IP:** In production, you would probably disable this and use a jump box.
 For simplicity, we will SSH directly using the public IP.
 - **Security Group:** Use the same security group from earlier.
 - **Security Group Rule:** None so far
+- **Volumes:** Root Volume: 1x10GB-gp2, 1x8GB-gp3

+#### EC2 database hosts in Region Paris 🇫🇷

+Launch 3 x EC2 instance with the following settings:

+- **Image:** Rocky-8-EC2-LVM-8.7-20230215.0.x86_64 ( ami-064a83a6b9c2edb23 )
+- **Instance Type:** t3a.medium ( not what you would use in production )
+- **Key Pair:** Select the key you created earlier and downloaded safely.
+- **VPC:** Select the VPC we created earlier.
+- **Subnet:** Choose the subnet we created earlier for the availability zone this host will be placed in.
+- **Auto Assign Public IP:** In production, you would probably disable this and use a jump box.
+For simplicity, we will SSH directly using the public IP.
+- **Security Group:** Use the same security group from earlier.
+- **Security Group Rule:** None so far
+- **Volumes:** Root Volume: 1x10GB-gp2, 1x8GB-gp3